-Why is protein important for cancer patients?
+Why is getting enough protein important for people with cancer?

-Why is protein important for cancer patients?
+Why is getting enough protein important for people with cancer?

-1. Supporting muscle mass
+1. Supports muscle mass

 Cancer and its treatments often lead to muscle wasting, a condition known as cachexia